top of page

 GUIDE

-**LASER CUTTING IN THE FABLAB IS RESERVED FOR GRADUATE STUDENTS AND FACULTY.
+**LASER CUTTING IN THE FABLAB IS RESERVED FOR ASAU STUDENTS AND FACULTY.

 **YOU MAY BE TURNED AWAY IF WE CAN'T GET YOUR FILE GOING IN 5 MINUTES.**

-If this happens, make sure you approach your studio TA, they can help you.
+If this happens, your studio T.A, or Laser T.A can help you.

 Rasterizing Images Rule of Thumb